d34d0s/libx/README.md

-# libx
+# Corex
 a library for building things in C.

-> Note: libx targets x64 Windows machines.
+> Note: Corex targets x64 Windows machines.